How To Build a Motivated Project Team

 Identify Strengths & Weaknesses

-It is important to identify the strengths of individual team members and the team as a whole so that you can build on those strengths to better motivate everyone.
+It is important to identify the strengths of individual team members and the team as a whole so that you can build on those strengths to better motivate everyone in the team.
 You can motivate individuals by recognising and playing to their strengths – for example, assigning tasks to those most able and willing to complete them to a high standard.
 When tasks, especially dependent tasks, are well done this has a positive knock-on effect on subsequent tasks helping to raise the standard of the work completed, which creates a good motivational cycle by building confidence and enthusiasm for the project.

 You also need to identify the individual and team weaknesses if everyone is to pull together.
 Note all weaknesses can be overcome, for instance, a geographically dispersed team will always suffer from not being in the same location but recognising that as a weakness can help raise awareness of the potential issues.
 By acknowledging issues from the outset this can help motivate the team because they will be able to see that those leading the project understand difficulties that might arise.

-By building on strengths and acknowledging and tackling weaknesses you can build a team that understands the key to successful projects and is capable of delivering even the most complex projects successfully
+By building on strengths and acknowledging and tackling weaknesses you can build a team that understands the key to successful projects and is capable of delivering even the most complex projects successfully.

 Listen To Concerns & Ideas

-Always listen to the team’s input, their concerns and ideas, because this understanding is also motivational.
-If you want to get a feel for what their concerns really are – ask the group the following sorts of questions:
+Always listen to the team’s input, their concerns, and ideas because this understanding is also motivational.
+If you want to get a feel for what their concerns really are – ask the group, the following sorts of questions:

 • Is the project properly funded?